timrodz/gatsby-starter-instagram-baseweb/README.md

   authorUrl: 'https://www.timrodz.com',
   // Your social media presence, in the form of usernames.
   social: {
     // tells the Instagram API the username to get posts from.
-If the url is `https://www.instagram.com/natgeotravel`, then your username is `natgeotravel`.
+    // If the url is `https://www.instagram.com/natgeotravel`, your username is `natgeotravel`.
     instagram: 'natgeotravel',
     // Optional
     twitter: '@NatGeoTravel',